Cloud Infrastructure Explained: A Practical Guide for Today's Tech World

 Core Components of Cloud Infrastructure

-• Storage: Cloud storage involves durable and scalable data storage systems.
-This can take several forms: object storage (like AWS S3) for unstructured data like media files and backups, block storage (like AWS EBS) which acts like a traditional hard drive for VMs, and file storage (like AWS EFS) for shared file systems.
-A robust cloud data infrastructure is critical for managing the massive volumes of data generated by modern applications.
+• Storage: This is where your data lives.
+Cloud storage is incredibly versatile.
+You have object storage for unstructured files like photos and videos, block storage that acts like a traditional hard drive for your VMs, and file storage for shared network drives.
+A solid cloud data infrastructure is the foundation for managing the enormous amount of data modern businesses produce.

 Business technology with innovation and digital resources to discover Cloud Infrastructure